Bjornikof/Candy-Game/README.md

 This is a candy game project that I was asked to do during "Data Structures and Algorithms" course.

 ## How to Run?
-You can run this code in any Java IDE.
+You can run this code with any Java IDE.
 I used NetBeans.

 ## Rules
 * 1)You can crush candies only within the same stack.